chris-townsend/where-next/TESTING.md

 *[As a User, I can safely log out of my account so that I can disconnect from the site](https://github.com/chris-townsend/where-next/issues/7)*

+- A pop-up modal has been implemented to confirm sign out, providing an extra layer of protection for the user's account and preventing accidental logouts.
+The modal displays a message asking the user if they really want to sign out, with options to confirm or cancel.

 ![Sign out nav link](src/docs/testing/user-testing/sign-out-nav-link.webp)

 ![Sign out modal](src/docs/testing/user-testing/sign-out-modal.webp)

 *[As a logged-in User, I can see my login status so that I know if I am logged in or out of my account](https://github.com/chris-townsend/where-next/issues/8)*

+- When a user is logged in, the navigation status is easily recognizable as the side navigation bar is present, and the top navigation bar displays the user's avatar along with the label *Profile*.

 ![nav status](src/docs/testing/user-testing/nav-status.webp)

 *[As a logged-in User, I can change my password so that I can keep my account secure](https://github.com/chris-townsend/where-next/issues/11)*

+- Users can change their password by accessing the personal profile dropdown menu from their profile page.
+The password change functionality includes validation checks to ensure that the new password meets the required criteria, contributing to a more secure experience for users.

 ![change password page](src/docs/testing/user-testing/change-password-page.webp)